Dimension-variable Mapless Navigation with Deep Reinforcement Learning: APPROACH

 \subsubsection{Observation Transfer}

-The observation \( s_{s}= \left\{ s_{s}^{d},s_{s}^{di} \right\} \) received by \( CR_{s} \) can be divided into distance-dependent observations \( s_{s}^{d} \) (the lidar readings, the relative distance between the goal and robot, and current linear velocity) and distance-independent observations \( s_{s}^{di} \) (relative angle between the goal and current angular velocity).
-During the observation transfer process, as shown in Fig. 4, the distance-dependent observations of \( CR_{s} \) are scaled to that of \( CR_{m} \) based on the ratio of \( R_{m}/R_{s} \), while the distance-independent observations remain the same.
-The corresponding observation representation of \( s_{m} \) in \( CR_{m} \) after observation transfer is:
+The observation \( s_{s}= \left\{ s_{s}^{d},s_{s}^{di} \right\} \) received by DSR can be divided into distance-dependent observations \( s_{s}^{d} \) (the LiDAR readings, the relative distance between the goal and robot, and current linear velocity) and distance-independent observations \( s_{s}^{di} \) (relative angle between the goal and current angular velocity).
+The scaling ratio between the DSR and the MR is denoted as $\mu$.
+During the observation transfer process, as shown in Fig. \ref{fig:6}, the distance-dependent observations of DSR are scaled to that of MR based on the ratio of \( \mu \), while the distance-independent observations remain the same.
+The corresponding observation representation of \( s_{m} \) in MR after observation transfer is: